SalomePlatform/shaper/src/SketchPlugin/doc/fixedFeature.rst

 The constraint can be defined for such objects as point, line, line or arc end point, center of circle or arc, whole circle or arc.

-To create Fixed constraint in the active Sketch:
+To create a Fixed constraint in the active Sketch:

 #. select in the Main Menu *Sketch - > Fixed* item  or
 #. click **Fixed** button in Sketch toolbar: